danielrriggs/danielrriggs.github.io/content/Top-Down vs Bottom-Up Thinking.md

 #### Improve Top-Down Control
 - [[Meditation]]
 - Clean your environment - suppressing stimulus costs mental resources
-	- Research has found that if you try to do [[Top-Down vs Bottom-Up Thinking|top-down]] thinking in a visually cluttered environment, the [[visual cortices|visual cortex]] is active, and it takes a portion of your mental energy to suppress all those visual signals.
+	- Research has found that if you try to do [[Top-Down vs Bottom-Up Thinking|top-down]] thinking in a visually cluttered environment, the [[Visual cortices|visual cortex]] is active, and it takes a portion of your mental energy to suppress all those visual signals.
-	- When you [[studying|study]] in a noisy place, your [[Top-Down vs Bottom-Up Thinking|bottom-up]] circuit is getting bombarded & you can't study optimally.
+	- When you [[Studying|study]] in a noisy place, your [[Top-Down vs Bottom-Up Thinking|bottom-up]] circuit is getting bombarded & you can't study optimally.